 The French invented the butler and the Americans invented the modern butler.
 Most butlers are employed in the USA and in the Middle East.
 Most successful butlers are Swiss.
 The best butler school in the world is located in The Netherlands.
 The best service in the world can be found in the Far East.

 Often we are asked which nationality is best for butling.
-This is difficult to say, but based on our experience with recruitment and comments from clients from around the world we assist with their recruitment needs, and based on the same information from The Guild, we can say that the most successful butlers are from Switzerland, with butlers from the USA and France making up the second and third place.
+This is difficult to say, but based on our experience with recruitment and comments from clients from around the world we assist with their recruitment needs and based on the same information from The Guild, we can say that the most successful butlers are from Switzerland, with butlers from the USA and France making up the second and third place.

 Beginning in the early 1920s, employment in domestic service occupations began a sharp overall decline in western European countries, and even more markedly in the United States.
 Even so, by World War II there were still around 30,000 butlers employed in Britain alone.
 Following varied shifts and changes accompanying accelerated globalization beginning in the late 1980s, overall global demand for butlers since the turn of the millennium has risen dramatically.
 The most immediate cause for this rise is that the number of millionaires and billionaires has increased in recent years, and such people are finding that they desire assistance in managing their households.
 The number of wealthy in China has particularly increased, creating in that country a high demand for professional butlers.
 In 2004, Buckingham Palace announced for the first time that it was actively recruiting females for the position.
 Which brings us to "gender and butling".

 Butlers have traditionally been male, and this remains the norm.
 Probably the first mention of a female butler is in the 1892 book Interludes being Two Essays, a Story, and Some Verses, by Horace Smith.
 In it Smith quotes a certain Sydney Smith who had apparently run into lean times: "A man servant was too expensive, so I caught up a little garden girl, made like a milestone, christened her Bunch, put a napkin in her hand, and made her my butler.
 The girls taught her to read, Mrs. Sydney to wait, and I undertook her morals.
 Bunch became the best butler in the country."
 Today, female butlers are sometimes preferred, especially for work within Middle and Far Eastern families where it may be culturally problematic for males to work closely with females in a household.
-Western female celebrities may also prefer a female butler, as may households where the wife is driving the decision to hire a butler.
+Western female celebrities may also prefer a female butler where the wife is driving the decision to hire a butler.

 In ancient times, the roles leading to butling were reserved for those confined within heredity-based class structures.
 In the medieval era butling became an opportunity for social advancement, even more so during Victorian times.
 Butling today has frequently taken over many of the roles formerly reserved for lower ranking domestic servants.
-At the same time it has become a potentially lucrative career option.
+At the same time, it has become a potentially lucrative career option.

 The Victorian era corresponds with the reign of Queen Victoria in England from 1839 to 1901.
 The period is beloved for its attention to high morals, modesty and proper decorum, as inspired by the Queen and her husband, Prince Albert.
 The Victorian era was also an optimistic time in which scientific and industrial invention thrived.
 Developments in printing produced a proliferation of Victorian scrap art, cards, and magazines.